 What is Mounting of FileSystem

 Mounting implies connecting your external drive to your computer so that your operating system can identify it and execute data processing with the disc straight away.
 If you can locate your drive in your operating system's file explorer, it implies it is "mounted."
 If you have worked with containers, you might have used this command when mounting volumes of containers.
-The concept of mounting here remains exactly the same as containers.
+The concept of mounting here remains exactly the same as in containers.

 What does the mount command do?

 Files in Linux are present in the form of a tree.
 Initially, only the root directory is mounted in the filesystem.
-You can attach more files and directories using the mount command. mount command in linux is used to mount the filesystem found on a device to the tree structure of the Linux rooted at ‘/‘.
+You can attach more files and directories using the mount command. mount command in Linux is used to mount the filesystem found on a device to the tree structure of the Linux rooted at ‘/‘.
 The syntax of the command is

 mount -t type device dir

 By default, the mount point is /etc/fstab

 Examples of using the mount command in Linux

 To list the already mounted systems, use -l option with the command.

 To mount a file system, use the following command